 Admittedly, the commentary around colonialism, messiah figures, cyclical behaviour, and environmentalism that sets Dune apart from other sci-fi outings is disappointingly underdeveloped in Villeneuve’s film.
 Even so, there’s just enough there that the story is still recognisably Dune, and Villeneuve lays enough narrative and thematic groundwork in Part One to pay things off properly in Part Two.

-This groundwork comes at cost, though: the opening and closing acts of Dune are a plodding affair bogged down by excessive worldbuilding and sequel set-ups, and it all devolves into a loosely structured mess by the end.
-Along the way, Villeneuve, Roth and Spaihts cram a lot of information down viewers’ throats about the customs, politics, and supernatural underpinnings of Herbert’s fictional universe, and if you haven’t read the book, chances are you’ll struggle to digest it all.
+This groundwork comes at a cost, though.
+The opening and closing acts of Dune are a plodding affair bogged down by excessive worldbuilding and sequel set-ups, and it all devolves into a loosely structured mess by the end.
+Along the way, Villeneuve, Roth, and Spaihts cram a lot of information down viewers’ throats about the customs, politics, and supernatural underpinnings of Herbert’s fictional universe, and if you haven’t read the book, chances are you’ll struggle to digest it all.

 Villeneuve does have a point, all the same.
 The sheer scale of his filmmaking ambition – the sumptuous visuals by cinematographer Greig Fraser, the eyeball-straining production design by Patrice Vermette, and the (largely) seamless digital effects overseen by Paul Lambert, all brought to bear to realise his staggeringly epic vision – isn’t something TV can replicate, even today.